CDRH/datura/docs/3_manage/post_omeka_html.md

 ## DRAFT instructions for attaching media to the Omeka S API

 This script should be run after running `post_omeka.md`, as it needs the Omeka S API to be populated.
-Make sure that you have the usual folders for html and iiif output under output/environment.
-The script generates html through Datura's usual process (i.e. post -x html), and then deletes existing media, and attaches the html file and uploads a thumbnail image
+Make sure that you have the usual Datura folders for html and iiif output under output/environment.
+The script generates html through Datura's usual process (i.e. post -x html), and then deletes existing media, and attaches the thumbnail image and then the html item.
+It is intentionally structured in this order

 The media payload, set in html_and_media_ingest.py, must be structed in a specific way to add items.
 It is different in the case of html and iiif images.